freeglobetrekker/fud.zone/index.md

 ### Today's FUD

++ 02/19/2022 "So are we going to be winning stuff or is it just in game money?"
+Answer: In game money is also a prize, idiot

 + 02/16/2022 "Is Crypto down?"
 Answer: Yes, but it's not out.

 + 02/15/2022 "What's the biggest hangup you have with NFT projects?"
 Me: NFTs